How we implemented one Golden Rule for Halloween!

 It may have been just one day, one costume that one kid got to wear…

-But it made a difference on that day.
+But this Golden rule made a difference on that day.

 Because we brought extra costumes to share, we were able to help children who were without- and in that moment and on that day, it made all the difference in the world.